 These are some of the topics I often write about: Azure Active Directory errors, Azure PowerShell errors, terrifying examples about how to open a modal dialog in SharePoint using JavaScript, all kinds of weird new Microsoft Azure -related tidbits of information, a bunch of Visual Studio -related (and other) tips and tricks, and of course the blog’s namesake – SharePoint Problems.

 In addition to more technical posts, sometimes I might post about my sessions at different community events, or experiences as an expat living in a foreign country (in 2017, that country was the USA, in 2018 & 2019 Canada).
 Right before the pandemic, I moved back to Finland to live in the middle of a forest.
-Quite literally, as I need to somewhat regularly scare moose away or they’ll eat our apples.
+Quite literally, as I need to somewhat regularly scare moose away or they’ll eat our apples and trample my robots.
 Our pests are large.

 Speaking Gigs